-- Total revenues are budgeted at \$1.15 billion, which includes \$785.8 million of operating revenues and \$362.7 million of non-operating revenues.
-With an estimated \$659.0 million of expected proceeds in 2022 from the anticipated sale of revenue bonds, total sources of funds are forecast to be \$1.82 billion - Operating revenues are budgeted at \$785.8 million, a \$25.8 million or 3.2 percent decrease from the 2020 budget.
-The \$413.5 million of Aeronautical revenues are based on cost recovery.
-Airport Non-Aeronautical revenues are budgeted to be \$241.1 million, a \$42 million or 14.8 percent decrease from
+• Total revenues are budgeted at \$1.15 billion, which includes \$766.9 million of operating revenues and \$383.4 million of non-operating revenues

-- 2020 budget mainly due to lower revenues from Public Parking, Ground Transportation, and Airport Dining and Retail - Non-Airport revenues are projected to be \$131.1 million, a \$4 million or 3.2 percent increase from the 2020 budget due primary to higher NWSA Distributable Income and Grain revenue, partially offset by lower revenue from Cruise - Total expenses are budgeted at \$889 million, which includes \$499.2 million of operating expenses, \$196.8 million of depreciation expense, and \$193 million of non-operating expenses, the majority of which are comprised of interest and principal on outstanding bonds - Operating expenses are up \$29.4 million, or 6.3 percent from the 2020 budget mainly due to: - o Pay increases for represented and non-represented employees - New and unfrozen FTEs for both 2021 and 2022 - Maintenance costs for new facilities (IAF and NSAT) - o Terminal realignment for airlines - o Increase in insurance premium and other contractual costs - o Added resources for customer service and safety & security for the travelling public - The 2022 operating budget includes the following: - o \$12.4 million in expenditures for environmental stewardship - \$8.9 million to improve customer service at SEA - \$4.4 million for Workforce Development to support job-training programs - o \$2.2 million for South King County Fund - \$1.7 million to promote and support statewide tourism initiatives and \$1.2 million for economic development for King County cities - o \$1.4 million for the Office of Equity, Diversity and Inclusion - The Port's budgeted net operating income before depreciation is \$286.6 million, a \$55.2 million or 16.3 percent decrease from the 2020 budget.
-Net operating income after depreciation is \$89.8 million, a \$73 million decrease or 45 percent lower than the 2020 budget.
+- The total sources of funds are forecast to be \$1.87 billion, with an estimated \$709.0 million of expected proceeds in 2022 from the anticipated sale of bonds - Operating revenues are budgeted at \$766.9 million, a \$44.8 million or 5.5 percent decrease from the 2020 budget.
+The \$395.0 million of Aeronautical revenues are based on cost recovery.
+Airport Non-Aeronautical revenues are budgeted to be \$240.8 million, a \$42.3 million or 15.0 percent decrease from 2020 budget mainly due to lower revenues from Public Parking, Ground Transportation, and Airport Dining and Retail - Non-Airport revenues are projected to be \$131.1 million, a \$4 million or 3.1 percent increase from the 2020 budget due primarily to higher NWSA Distributable Income and Grain revenue, partially offset by lower revenue from Cruise - Total expenses are budgeted at \$891.7 million, which includes \$499.1 million of operating expenses, \$196.8 million of depreciation expense, and \$195.8 million of non-operating expenses, the majority of which are comprised of interest on outstanding bonds - Operating expenses are up \$29.4 million, or 6.3 percent from the 2020 budget mainly due to: - o Pay increases for represented and non-represented employees - o New and unfrozen FTEs for both 2021 and 2022 - o Maintenance costs for new facilities (IAF and NSAT) - o Terminal realignment for airlines - o Increase in insurance premium and other contractual costs - o Added resources for customer service and safety & security for the travelling public - The 2022 operating budget includes the following: - o \$12.4 million in expenditures for environmental stewardship - \$8.9 million to improve customer service at SEA - o \$4.4 million for Workforce Development to support job-training programs - o \$2.2 million for South King County Community Impact Fund - o \$1.7 million to promote and support statewide tourism initiatives and \$1.2 million for economic development for King County cities - o \$1.4 million for the Office of Equity, Diversity, and Inclusion - The Port's budgeted net operating income before depreciation is \$267.7 million, a \$74.1 million or 21.7 percent decrease from the 2020 budget.
+Net operating income after depreciation is \$71.0 million, a \$91.8 million decrease or 56.4 percent lower than the 2020 budget.